wp-plugins/partners/readme.txt

 == Description ==

-The Partners WordPress plugin creates a fenced membership area (separate from the built-in WordPress Users) allowing you to manage a clean WordPress installation for your company's content management system (CMS).
+The Partners plugin creates a fenced membership area (separate from the built-in WordPress Users) allowing you to manage a clean WordPress installation for your company's content management system (CMS).

 The plugin exposes several shortcodes: